 “Yes.
 I had to get my son a math tutor because I get angry if he doesn’t pick things up fast enough,” my client said.

-This response gave both of us insight into something we hadn’t recognized, but I’m sure his junior advisors were privately frustrated by every day – his unapproachability.
+This response gave both of us insight into something we hadn’t recognized, but I’m sure his junior financial professionals were privately frustrated by every day – his unapproachability.
 The Johari Window model refers to this as a blind spot, which means your peers know something about you that you don’t know about yourself.
 While branch management might have quickly realized he was overmatched in the role of leader or coach, the client’s pride and quick temper made it difficult to tell him that.

 My client is a great team player and highly motivated self-starter, who never had a management role.
 The fact that no one knew he would be poorly suited for the task illustrates the last quadrant of the Johari Window, the unknown.